freespace/linux-insides/Booting/linux-bootstrap-1.md

 0x1000 + X + sizeof(KernelBootSector) + 1
 ```

-where `X` is the address of kernel bootsector loaded.
+where `X` is the address where the kernel bootsector is loaded. (`0x1000` is an offset not an address, and seems to have something to do with the `The load-low segment` which is now obselete).
 In my case `X` is `0x10000`, we can see it in memory dump:

 ![kernel first address](http://oi57.tinypic.com/16bkco2.jpg)